 Writing as an endorsement, Dr. Patrick Fung, General Director of OMF International has this to say about the e-book:

 Global sending organisations must rethink their missiology, genuinely engaging with the diaspora of international students in China.
 God is calling both the Chinese church and the global church to reach and disciple international students.
 Such workers can be strategic bridge-builders who “model the way” by living a life of Christ’s love and sacrificial discipleship.”

 The book is available for download from ChinaSource.
-There are four digital versions of the book in English, and pdf versions in six other languages, including Chinese.
+There are four digital versions of the book in English, and pdf versions in seven other languages, including Chinese.
 In addition, check out the blog series that started earlier this week on this topic.